ibm-cloud-docs/account/searching.md

     ```
     {: codeblock}

-* To search for all Cloud Foundry applications whose name starts with `my`, enter the following command:

-    ```bash
-    ibmcloud resource search 'name:my* AND type:cf-application'
-    ```
-    {: codeblock}

 * To search for all service instances of Message Hub, enter the following command:

     ```bash
     ibmcloud resource search 'service_name:messagehub'
-    ```
-    {: codeblock}

-* To search for all resources in either the `a07181ca-f917-4ee6-af22-b2c0c2a2d5d7` Cloud Foundry organization or the `c900d9671b235c00461c5e311a8aeced` resource group in the `us-south` region, enter the following command:

-    ```bash
-    ibmcloud resource search (organization_id:a07181ca-f917-4ee6-af22-b2c0c2a2d5d7 OR doc.resource_group_id:c900d9671b235c00461c5e311a8aeced) AND 'region:us-south'
     ```
     {: codeblock}